-HRA was required.
-The diesel particulate emissions from the project are greater than the toxic trigger level of 0.26 lb/year.
+The diesel particulate emissions from the project are greater than the toxic trigger level of 0.26~lb/year.
 All $PM{10}$ emissions are considered diesel particulate emissions.
 The $PM{10}$ emissions from this application are summarized in Table 1.
-There were no other related projects permitted in the last three years.
-Since the diesel particulate emissions from the project are greater than the toxic trigger level of 0.26 lb/year, an HRA is required.
-This application did not qualify for HRA streamlining.
+There were no other related projects permitted in the last five years.
+Since the diesel particulate emissions from the project are greater than the toxic trigger level of 0.26~lb/year, an HRA is required.
+This application does not qualify for the HRA streamlining because receptors are located less than 100~feet from the proposed engine location.